deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/starting-guide.md

 **HF_MODEL_ID**

 This configuration is used to specify the location of your model artifacts.
-It can either be a HuggingFace Hub model-id (e.g. TheBloke/Llama-2-7B-fp16), a S3 uri (e.g. s3://my-bucket/my-model/), or a local path.
+It can either be a HuggingFace Hub model-id (e.g.meta-llama/Meta-Llama-3.1-8B-Instruct), a S3 uri (e.g. s3://my-bucket/my-model/), or a local path.
 If you are using [SageMaker's capability to specify uncompressed model artifacts](https://docs.aws.amazon.com/sagemaker/latest/dg/large-model-inference-uncompressed.html), you should set this value to `/opt/ml/model`.
 `/opt/ml/model` is the path in the container where model artifacts are mounted if using this mechanism.